benhoyt/benhoyt.github.com/writings/mugo.md

 Typical languages like C and Go, on the other hand, have more complex syntax with expressions and statements, which require real parsers and code generators.
 Compilers for these languages are usually complex and powerful, but as we'll see, if you stick to basic types and non-optimized output, you can still write a simple compiler.

 [Mugo](https://github.com/benhoyt/mugo) is kind of in the spirit of the [Obfuscated Tiny C Compiler](https://bellard.org/otcc/) by Fabrice Bellard, though of course mine's far more pedestrian, and won't be [winning the IOCCC](http://www.ioccc.org/years.html#2001) anytime soon.
-Fabrice's compiler implements just enough C to compile itself to a native i386 Linux executable.
+Bellard's compiler implements just enough C to compile itself to a native i386 Linux executable.

 I wanted to do something a bit like that with Go, minus the obfuscation.
 The idea started as a shower thought: "I wonder what's the smallest subset of Go that could compile itself?"
 Fabrice's C compiler is implemented in 2048 bytes of obfuscated C, whereas mine is 1600 lines of formatted Go.